jsbien/djview4shapes/README.md

 The current home of the program is this repository and new issues should be reported here.
 There original site https://bitbucket.org/mrudolf/djview-poliqarp is kept because of the open issues, but is no longer maintained.

+To compile for Debian GNU/Linux install the build dependencies listed in debian/control, then run

+`dpkg-buildpackage -uc -us -b -rfakeroot`

+or an equivalent command.

+To compile for Windows cf. [Artur Kozak's note](Windows-cross-compile.md).

 ![djview4shapes: a screenshot](screenshots/djview4shapes_Zaborowski.png?raw=true "Index of abbreviations")